bhuvan-raj/Kubernetes-EKS-Zero-to-Hero/README.md

 * **Description:** This section covers PV and PVC, the mechanism for persistent storage and automatic provisioning of such persistent volumes.
 * **Explore:** Navigate to [**PV and PVC**](./Persistant%20Volume%20and%20PVC/) for detailed information.

+### 9. Resource Management and RequestQuota
+* **Description:** This section covers Resource Management and ResourceQuota, the mechanism for limiting and controlling pod resource usage and the overall namespace resource allocation
+* **Explore:** Navigate to [**Resource Management and ResourceQuota**](./Resource%20Management%20and%20Resource%20Quota/) for detailed information.

 ---

 ## Getting Started